ibmdataworks/datafirst/appdeveloper/Readme.md

 #Hands on Lab - Application Developer.
 [<img src="https://github.com/ibmdataworks/datafirst/raw/master/datascientist/media/ADE2E.png">](https://github.com/ibmdataworks/datafirst/tree/master/appdeveloper)

 As an Application Developer, you need multiple application and data services that facilitate a modern architecture and delivery practices around mobile, microservices, DevOps and continuous delivery.
-Perform hands-on exercises to quickly build and deploy a live dashboard with Node.js connceted to a document data service.
->
-> Perform these hands-on exercises to build and deploy a live dashboard with Node.js and connect to document data store, IBM Cloudant based on CouchDB.
+Perform hands-on exercises to quickly build and deploy a live dashboard with Node.js connceted to a document data service, IBM Cloudant based on CouchDB.

 ##Lab Components: IBM Bluemix Cloud Offering Used